sftpplus/sftpplus-docs/README.rst

 You should push the changes on the `main` branch.
 The main branch will be always updated with the latest release.
-You should also create a version dedicate branch with the format `v4-18-0` and push the changes for that version.
+You should also create a version dedicated branch with the format `v4-18-0` and push the changes for that version.

 To build the documentation you need a Python environment.